JuliaTopOpt/VTKDataTypes.jl/README.md

 `data` : a `Vector{T}` of any one of the previous data types.
 The type must be consistent for all the time steps.

 Iteration and indexing are defined for this type.
-Integer indexing will access the frames by their index in the `data`.
+Integer indexing will access the frames by their index in `data`.
 Frames can also be accessed by their time using floating point indexing.
 Automatic linear interpolation and constant extrapolation is done when indexing with time.

 ## Examples